How to Build Your First Knife Kit for Culinary School

 • A honing rod.
 Your knives are only as good as their edge, and dull knives are dangerous.
 Use this guy multiple times per shift to keep them in tip-top shape.

 • Sharpening stones.
 While they may not live in your bag, every cook should be able to sharpen their knives once they start to go dull.
-If you’re looking to start cheap, grab the basic Knifewear combination stone to get started, and check out these articles on knife-sharpening.
+If you’re looking to start cheap, grab the basic Knifewear combination stone to get started, and check out this video on knife-sharpening.

 • Blade guards.
 They protect your knives, but they also protect you.